ecoacoustics/australasian-bittern-microsite/content/_index.md

 {{< section/call-to-action >}}
 The Australasian Bittern is a threatened species that are difficult to find and identify due to their natural camouflage into wetland environments.
-Our team aims to track and identify the Australasian Bittern's distinct calls.
+Our mission is to track and identify the Australasian Bittern's distinct calls through novel ecoacoustic research.
 {{< /section/call-to-action >}}

 {{< section/image-column
 image="images/bittern.jpg"
 alt="Australasian Bittern"
-caption=""
+caption="Image: Ken Crawley, macaulaylibrary.org/asset/105801701"
 imagePosition="left" >}}

 <div class="progress-container">